sferrini/SFJumpToLine/README.md

 # SFJumpToLine
-Xcode plugin that move the instruction pointer to the selected line.
+Xcode plugin that moves the instruction pointer to the selected line.

 ### Install: